-Nicholas Paul Brysiewicz spent decades in Chicago writing, recording, and performing with progressive rock acts like The Fireship, Sun Cellar, and Alaya before moving to San Francisco—where he now helps run The Long Now Foundation, a nonprofit focused on the next 10,000 years (an organization founded by ambient music pioneer Brian Eno).
+Nicholas Paul Brysiewicz grew up outside Chicago, discovering the guitar at age 10 and playing his first club show at age 12.
+He spent decades in Chicago writing, recording, and performing with progressive rock acts like The Fireship, Sun Cellar, and Alaya.
+He then moved to San Francisco—where he now helps run The Long Now Foundation, a nonprofit focused on the next 10,000 years (an organization founded by ambient music pioneer Brian Eno).

 With a background in systems engineering and continental philosophy, Nicholas is interested in abstract patterns and unrepeatable improvisations.
 His playing is polymetrical, which creates unexpected anchors for movement (i.e. makes you feel like a better dancer).
 He quite literally plays to a different drummer.

 Nicholas enters each performance with fresh ears, having never heard the arrangement before stepping on stage.
 You’re hearing the music with him.
 And he is responding to it with you.

 Inspired by AV projects by Max Cooper, The Blaze, and Sebastian Mullaert, Tōsh is working with filmmakers and visual artists involved with The Studio Collective to produce concert films, music videos, and backing visuals for shows.

 The team is exploring a number of different approaches from cinematography based visuals to generative visuals.
 The following is a work-in-progress example of a concept filmed in New York City.